 Some horses will continue to eat the same amount of food but will change the way they eat.
 Instead of eating all of their feed in one go, they’ll eat a little bit of it then walk away and come back to it later.
 This is because they’re in pain when they eat but are still hungry.

 In more serious cases horses have been known to grind their teeth due to the pain and lie on their backs.
-It’s more common in foals, but it’s thought that they lie on their backs as that position offers some relief of the pain.
+It’s more common in foals, but it’s thought that they lie on their backs as that position offers some relief from the pain.
 If your horse is producing brown gastric fluid then it’s possible that he may have a bleeding ulcer and veterinarian assistance is crucial.

 Diagnosing ulcers in horses

 If you suspect your horse is suffering from an ulcer you need to speak to your veterinarian about it but the only definitive way of diagnosing an ulcer is a gastroscopy (also known as a gastric endoscopy).
 This is where an endoscope is placed down the horse’s throat, through their esophagus, stomach, and into the opening of their intestine.
-If it’s suspected that the ulcer is in the lower region of the stomach then the endoscope may be placed through the rectum, along the intestine and into the stomach.
+If it’s suspected that the ulcer is in the lower region of the stomach then the endoscope may be placed through the rectum, along the intestine, and into the stomach.
 Both of these methods are usually done under sedation so that the horse is calm and not stressed at all.

-While a gastroscopy is the only completely reliable way of diagnosing an ulcer your veterinarian will be able to asses your horse to see the likelihood of his symptoms being the result of an ulcer.
+While a gastroscopy is the only completely reliable way of diagnosing an ulcer your veterinarian will be able to assess your horse to see the likelihood of his symptoms being the result of an ulcer.
 He can also perform a number of tests (such as a fecal blood test, ultrasound, or manure pH test) to help with his diagnosis.

-What are the different types of ulcers?
+Are there different types of ulcers?

-There are three different types of ulcers that a horse can suffer from depending on whereabouts in their stomach the ulcer is.
+There are three different types of ulcers that a horse can suffer from depending on its whereabouts in their stomach the ulcer is.

 - Equine Squamous Gastric Ulcer Syndrome (ESGUS) – Also known as a squamous ulcer, its more commonly associated with a lack of forage and access to water as well as a change in housing and lack of contact with other horses.
 It affects the area that covers the top third region of the horse’s stomach known as the squamous.